Our story

 Out of all the degree subjects taught at the Faculty today, the degrees ‘Medical Laboratory Assistant’ and ‘Physiotherapy’ have the longest tradition.
 Over the years the Faculty has adjusted and greatly expanded its range of degrees available to applicants.
 In 2004 new legislation brought changes in education and training for non-medical health care professions, and the Faculty began to focus particularly on these fields of study.
 The Bachelor degree programmes ‘Health Care Management’ and ‘Social-Medical and Geriatric Care’ were phased out, because these professions were no longer defined in the legislative framework.
 Instead, the Faculty launched a number of Bachelor’s and Master’s degree programmes training future health care professionals.
 The Faculty grew to become one of the Czech Republic’s largest higher education providers of its type, offering an unrivalled range of degree subjects.

 Since 2008 the Faculty of Medicine has collaborated with the University L.U.de.S.
 Lugano-Pazzallo (Switzerland) to offer a Double Diploma.
 The Faculty also offers a Physiotherapy degree taught in English, and (since 2011/2012) a degree in Physiotherapy taught in Italian (teaching takes place at our partner institution in Lugano).
-We have also launched cooperation with San Raffaelle University in Rome; accreditation for a Physiotherapy degree taught in Italian is currently pending, and there are plans to open up other degrees as well.
+This cooperation was suspended in 2014, when the cooperation was localized only in Chiasso, where it continues until now.
+Since 2019, the LF OU has also been cooperating on the territory of Italy, in Rome, where the Bachelor's study program of Physiotherapy in Italian is also accredited.

 The Faculty of Medicine is guided by European Union priorities for higher education and training of health care and medical professionals.
 All of the Faculty’s degrees training students to work as health care and medical professionals are fully accredited by the Czech Ministry of Health, and graduates have the necessary qualifications allowing them to practice these professions.
 Practical training forms an essential and integral part of teaching at the Faculty.
 Practical tuition takes place mainly at the specialist centres of Ostrava’s University Hospital, the Institute of Public Health Ostrava, and other health care providers in Ostrava and the wider region.